DarkPro1337/main/content/cv/index.md

 ---
 title: "Artem Chernykh"
-summary: "Experienced C# developer with a strong foundation in building internal tools, automating workflows, and integrating systems across teams.
-Previously focused on WPF development at Saber Interactive, now expanding into infrastructure-oriented roles involving automation, Active Directory, and service integrations.
-I value clean, maintainable code, cross-team collaboration, and practical solutions that improve efficiency."
+summary: "I'm a C# developer with a passion for making things work better — whether it’s building tools that save time, automating repetitive tasks, or connecting systems so teams can focus on what matters.
+I started out doing WPF development at Saber Interactive, but lately I’ve been diving into infrastructure work: automating services, working with Active Directory, and tying everything together with solid integrations.
+I care about writing clean code, working well with others, and solving real problems without overcomplicating things."
 date: 2024-08-04T05:22:30Z
 showDate: false
 showAuthor: false